Spring Data JPA Specification Criteria Query with IN Clause Example

 This entity class contains id and name of the country.
 For example, India, Canada, Mexico, England etc.

 A country may have multiple cases.
-So we have used annotation @OneToMany.
+So I have used annotation @OneToMany.

 package com.roytuts.spring.data.jpa.specification.criteria.in.clause.entity;